frederic-perez/AmE-dictionary/data/idioms.md

 __pass with flying colors__ :two::hammer:
 __pat (one) on the back__ To praise one. _The only reason he stays late at work is so the boss will pat him on the back._
 __patch up__ :three::dart: __1__ To mend, repair, or service something to the point of being functional or whole again, especially temporarily, typically by adding material to cover or connect broken or missing parts.
 A noun or pronoun can be used between “patch” and “up.”
 To fix something quickly so it can be used until it’s repaired properly or replaced. _John patched up the hose with an old bike tube._ __2__ To restore a relationship damaged by a disagreement or dispute.
 A noun or pronoun can be used between “patch” and “up.” _I tried to patch up my dispute with Marcy, but she isn’t ready to forgive me._ __3__ To treat someone’s wound, injury, or illness.
 A noun or pronoun can be used between “patch” and “up.” _I know you’re hurting, but the doctors here will patch you up._
+__pave the way__ :two::hammer:
+__pay (for something) up front__
 __pay (one’s) last respects__ To show or express one’s respect for someone who has died, especially by attending their funeral, wake, memorial service, etc. _Anyone who wishes to pay their last respects to my husband is welcome to do so at the viewing this Saturday, from 10 AM to 4 PM._
 __pay dirt__ Something very, particularly, or abundantly valuable or useful, especially that which has been discovered after a long or arduous search.
 Used especially in the phrase “hit/strike pay dirt.” _I was combing through books in the library for hours trying to find material for my thesis, when finally I hit pay dirt with an old collection of literary criticisms from the 1970s._
 __pay homage (to someone or something)__ :two::hammer:
 __pay it forward__ To perform some act of kindness for someone else after being the recipient of such an act oneself. _Treat people with generosity and kindness.
 Chances are, they’ll pay it forward and be kind to others, too._
+__pay thanks__ To pay thanks to someone is an expression of gratitude and appreciation.
+It can be used in a variety of situations, such as when expressing gratitude after receiving a gift or help from another person, or simply thanking them for being part of your life.
 __pay the price__ To suffer the consequences for doing something or risking something. _Oh, my head!
 I am paying the price for drinking too much last night._
 __pay through the nose (for something)__ :three::hammer:
+__peace of mind__ A tranquility that results from not having worries, guilt, or problems. _If peace of mind is more important to you than earning a lot of money, maybe you should consider teaching._
 __pearl jam__ _Syn_ man batter, semen, come, man juice
 __pearly whites__ A person’s set of teeth. _Be sure to brush your pearly whites twice a day, or you might end up getting a cavity!_
+__pecking order__
 __peel off__ __3__ To deviate or depart from a group’s course or direction of movement. _When he saw his parents approaching, Tom peeled off from his friends and ducked down a side alley._
 __peeping Tom__ A person who secretly watches others, especially for sexual gratification; a voyeur.
 __peg it__ To leave or depart very quickly or suddenly. _You’d better peg it, or you’re going to be late for school!_ _After a really long day at the office, I pegged it out of there as soon as the clock struck 5!_